natalieagus/50002/docs/Labs/supp-digital-abs.md

 Singapore University of Technology and Design
 <br>

-# Lab 0: Digital Abstraction
+# Digital Abstraction (JSIM)
 {: .no_toc}

 ## Starter Code and Tools

-We will be using MIT's JSim for this lab, a **circuit simulation program** useful to study the theoretical behaviour of various logic gates and digital circuits.
+We are using MIT's JSim for this lab, a **circuit simulation program** useful to study the theoretical behaviour of various logic gates and digital circuits.

 Clone the starter code from here: